Volunteer Tutor Opportunities

 What is the People Educating People Volunteer program?

-People Educating People (PEP) is the volunteer component of the Adult Education and English as a Second Language (ESL) department at College of DuPage.
+People Educating People (PEP) is the volunteer component of the Adult Education and English Language Acquisition (ELA) department at College of DuPage.
 PEP has been supporting adult learners since 1982.

 What is PEP's mission?

 To equip adult students with confidence and skills necessary for success in daily life.

 What types of volunteer opportunities do you offer?

 PEP volunteers primarily assist instructors as classroom tutors.
 PEP tutors work with adult students one-to-one and in groups (typically two to five students) in the following classes: reading, writing and basic math for persons without a high school diploma and beginning ELA.
 Some experienced PEP volunteers tutor adults one-to-one, independent of a class.

 Persons who prefer to volunteer on an occasional basis are also welcome.
 PEP volunteers assist new students with the testing and registration process prior to each semester.
 Skilled volunteers help with special activities such as filing, mailings, word processing, data entry, video taping, writing a feature story, publicity and event planning.

 What are you looking for in a tutor?

 Tutors must be friendly, enthusiastic, patient and encouraging.
 They show respect, acceptance and tact.
 Their role demands flexibility, punctuality and dependability.
 These volunteers must have a high school diploma or a GED® certificate.
 A solid command of spoken and written English is required.
 Bilingual skills are not required.
 A desire and aptitude for helping others learn are essential for all PEP tutors.